 Are you fascinated by the law and legal decisions?
 Do you enjoy juggling multiple deadlines and priorities?
 Do you have good computer skills and a detail-oriented personality?
 If so, becoming a legal assistant or paralegal may be for you.
-Allegany College of Maryland's Office Technologies - Legal (Paralegal) Assistant program can prepare you for a successful career as a legal support professional.
+Allegany College of Maryland's Paralegal program can prepare you for a successful career as a legal support professional.

 Today's legal assistant and paralegal is an office professional with specialized legal training.
 As a legal assistant or paralegal, you'll work for multiple attorneys and perform assigned legal duties.
 As lawyers continue to delegate more legal tasks to legal support professionals, career opportunities for legal assistants and paralegals continue to increase in the for-profit, non-profit, and government sectors.

 As a legal assistant or paralegal, you'll perform a variety of everyday tasks, including: